shaik1002/biggitlabbomb/doc/user/project/merge_requests/reviews/suggestions.md

    WARNING:
-   If you apply a batch of suggestions containing changes from multiple authors, the resulting commit credits you as the author.
-If you configure your project to [prevent approvals from users who add commits](../approvals/settings.md#prevent-approvals-by-users-who-add-commits), you are no longer an eligible approver for this merge request.
+   If you apply a batch of suggestions containing changes from multiple authors, you are credited as the resulting commit's author.
+If your project is configured to [prevent approvals from users who add commits](../approvals/settings.md#prevent-approvals-by-users-who-add-commits), you are no longer an eligible approver for this merge request.

 1. Optional.
 Provide a custom commit message for [batch suggestions](#batch-suggestions) to describe your change.
-If you don't specify one, it uses the default commit message.
+If you don't specify one, the default commit message is used.

 ## Related topics